History of the RFPA

 Independently, all other states in Australia had the same idea and each state (and the Northern Territory) has its own Retired Police Association.
 All of these associations have a connection with each other and exchange ideas of mutual benefit whilst retaining their independence.
 On the 29th September 2006, being National Police Remembrance Day, the Police Memorial Wall in Canberra was dedicated and the executive of all the Retired Police Associations within Australia took the opportunity to meet in Canberra the following day and exchanged ideas and future hopes for their members.

 In 1990 Ken used his skills as a lawyer to incorporate the association and was the author of our constitution.
-Due to the sudden demise of the President Dick Cox, Ken accepted the position of President at the 1990 AGM and I was elected as the secretary.
-I might add that at this stage I had only been retired for 2 months, but there was no other member willing to accept the position.
+Due to the sudden demise of the President Dick Cox, Ken accepted the position of President at the 1990 AGM and Barry Hocking was elected as the secretary.
+It has been difficult to find volunteer to take on the State Secretary position, and as a result, some have taken on that task for a significant time.
 Over the years some of those who have led the organisation have been:–

 Don Telford Ted Davis